TatheerHussain/aroundme/README.md

 ## Other requirements
 * Download pre-trained wiki-news-300d-1M-subword.magnitude (remeber to use pymagnitude format)
 * Use Annoy toolkit for fast Nearest Neighbor search on vector space
-* The search will get the article with content close to the question from the user.
-This may not be the answer to the question.
-Therefore, use QANet to process this article.
-* QANet model would do tokenization and predict the response span by context/question embedding
 * LXML (Python Module)
 * XPATH Method